vinfreecs/genga/Documentation.md

 # Additional Forces #
 in the file 'force.h' can be included additional forces.
 In this kernel, all coordinates have already been converted into heliocentric coordinates.
-In the 'param.dat' can be specified a number 'doForce' for different forces.
-The kernel is executed for doForce > 0.
+In the 'param.dat' can be specified a binary number 'Use force' for different forces.
+The kernel is executed for Use force > 0.
+Implemented are the following forces:

+ * General Relativity correction: binay number 1
+ * Tidal forces: binary number 2
+ * Rotational Forces: binary number 4

+For example 'Use force = 5' will use GR and Rotational forces, 'Use force = 2' will only use Tidal forces.